etth3746/grocery.py/README.md

     department_choice = input("\nWhich department would you like to go to?\n").upper()

-    if department_choice == "DRY GOODS":                                             #If user wants to go to dry goods print("\nHere are all of the items located in Dry Goods:\n") items_in_dry = ['Bread', 'Chips', 'Sugar', 'Skittles', 'Rolos', 'Lucky Charms', 'Donuts', 'Root Beer']      #A list of all items located in this department for items in items_in_dry:
+    if department_choice == "DRY GOODS":                                             #If user wants to go to Dry Goods print("\nHere are all of the items located in Dry Goods:\n") items_in_dry = ['Bread', 'Chips', 'Sugar', 'Skittles', 'Rolos', 'Lucky Charms', 'Donuts', 'Root Beer']      #A list of all items located in this department for items in items_in_dry: